DeNepo/precourse/README.md

 Take a look through our [Core Values](https://home.hackyourfuture.be/core-values) and [Code of Conduct](https://home.hackyourfuture.be/code-of-conduct) so we can make the web a better place together!

-### Discord
+## Deliverables

+[Precourse deliverable](./deliverables.md) contains the assignment for this week and the instructions to solve the assignment.
+Please read it carefully.

+## Slack/Discord

 > _how we communicate_

-Discord is used to communicate between coaches and students during the week.
+Slack/Discord is used to communicate between coaches and students during the week.
 Each class has their own channel in Discord where you can discuss anything that comes to mind.

-We require you to be active on Discord and ask questions when you get stuck.
+We require you to be active on Slack/Discord and ask questions when you get stuck.
 You are also required to help each other out when one of your peers is stuck.
 What's the point in asking for help if no one is there to help?!

-### Class Repository
+## Class Repository

 > _how we collaborate_